 During the planning process, a pilot program was developed with JLL and JobTrain, an award-winning workforce development organization based in the Bay Area, that empowers individuals through comprehensive training programs and job placement services to build successful careers and contribute to the local economy.
-Focusing primarily on urban regions, JobTrain provides programs for individuals reentering the workforce after incarceration, as well as for unhoused populations.
-These programs provide not only job training but also vital connections to potential employers, supporting long-term workforce reintegration.
+Focusing primarily on urban regions, JobTrain provides programs for post-incarceration populations as well as unhoused populations to reintegrate into the workforce through comprehensive training as well as connecting them to potential employers.

-To date, more than 190,000 low-income individuals and their families have benefited from JobTrain's programs.
+Since its inception, more than 190,000 low-income individuals and their families have benefited from JobTrain's programs.
 This pilot program focuses on the development and implementation of a two-week Hospitality Career Workstream, with an emphasis on prioritizing training opportunities specifically targeted to individuals currently experiencing homelessness or just exiting homelessness.
 The goal is to establish content that creates a strong foundation of knowledge and skill that will create a workforce pool to meet the needs of entry-level hospitality vacancies held by local hotels, restaurants, and the greater communities served by JobTrain.

-As a new approach to workforce development in the hospitality sector, the program will be rolled out in cohorts over several phases (see Appendix for a detailed program description).
-Based on the outcomes of these pilot cohorts, the program has been discussed with the Labor and Workforce Development Agency (LWDA) as a potential model for tourism-specific workforce development - one that could be scaled with future state support.
+Being that this will be a new strategy for workforce development in the hospitality sector, the program will be rolled out in cohorts over several phases (see Appendix for a detailed description of the program).
+Based on the results of the pilot cohorts, this program has been discussed with the LWDA as a model for tourism-specific workforce development that could be expanded upon with state support in the future.